Designing Your Degree Program

 1. Title and Areas of Study

 Start by proposing a title for your program of study.
-It should indicate what is it that you want to learn about, to be able to do.
+It should indicate what is it that you want to learn about and be able to do.
 Then, in a paragraph or two, explain why you want to learn this, be able to do this, etc. Indicate in what fields you would need to take courses to accomplish this.

 2. List of Courses

-Make a list of courses in your chosen areas of study that you judge will contribute to your stated study goal.
+Make a list of courses in your chosen areas of study that you judge will contribute to your stated goals.
+Make sure to include the course subject heading, number and title, using the procedure described below.
+The courses as a whole should meet the requirements for the program.

-You can see what the university offers in you areas of interest by accessing the online version of the university's course descriptions.
-Here is how to use it to look for courses in your areas.
+You can see what the university offers in your areas of interest by accessing the online version of the university's course descriptions.
+Below are instructions for how to look for courses.

 a.
 Clicking on the online version of the university's course descriptions will take you to a window entitled Catalog Term.
 Pick the current term in the drop-down box under Search by Term and then click on the gray Submit button under that.